KP1709/MorseCode/README.md

 1. Removing the sounding of system bell as it cannot be heard through external speakers. ❌
    - This was going to be done however the audio file cannot be played for long enough for it to be heard.
    - Other methods include importing pygame.
 2. Adding the instructions and program together on one page than seperate. ✔️
+   - Easier to run and use
 3. Taken user input and validated it to be in lowercase so it is read by dictionary. ✔️
+   - Without this typing uppercase letters causes an error
+4. Instead of printing morse conversion to label, print it to a non-editable textbox. ✔️
+   - Printing morse to label causes window to grow and hide other buttons.
+   - Printing to a textbox keeps the text a reasonable size and in one space without affecting the window size

 ## 🚀 To-do:
 🔨 Create feature converting morse code back into plain English